Home ยป Food tips ยป Tools and equipment ยป 7 DIY Coffee Filters You Can Use At Home

 7 DIY Coffee Filters You Can Use At Home

-Paper coffee filters are the unsung heroes of many people’s morning drink rituals, but they can hurt your budget over time.
+Paper coffee filters are the unsung heroes of many peopleโ€™s morning drink rituals, but they can hurt your budget over time, especially if you enjoy drinking different types of coffee.
 If you want to save some bucks, why not make a DIY coffee filter?
 These ingenious solutions let you brew your favorite cup of joe without splurging on disposable paper filters.

 A man pouring water into a coffee maker filter.